raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

 --- task ---
 Add the blocks for **when** your sprite should do something.

 --- collapse ---
 ---

-title: Event blocks
+title: Hat blocks
 ---

 ```blocks3
 when green flag clicked
 when this sprite clicked
 ```

 These blocks have a different shape, they are sometimes called **Hat blocks** and they start code running when a particular event happens.

-You could also use a `wait`{:class="block3control"} block to add a delay before running other blocks.
+You could also use a `wait`{:class=“block3control”} block to add a delay before running other blocks.

-And you may need a `forever`{:class="block3control"} loop that keeps running blocks.
+And you may need a `forever`{:class=“block3control”} loop that keeps running blocks.

 ```blocks3
 when green flag clicked